40+ Common Job Interview Questions (And How to Answer Them)

 29. “Why do you think you can help this company grow?”

-Example: "Because of my experience being on the journalism side, I can help this company grow its public relations efforts because I know how to communicate with reporters."
+Example: “Because of my experience being on the journalism side of the industry, I can help this company grow its public relations efforts because I know how to communicate with reporters.”

 30. “What are you reading?”

-How to Answer: This might seem random, but trust us, you’ll probably be asked this question at least once or twice during an interview.
+This might seem random, but trust us, you might be asked this question during an interview.
 Employers want to know that you’re intellectually curious, and this question will give them a window into your particular interests.

-If you’re binge-watching 3 shows on Netflix and haven’t opened a book in a month, you’re not alone -- but make sure you think about the last book you’ve read or one of your favorites.
+How to answer: If you’re binge-watching three shows on Netflix and haven’t opened a book in a month, you’re not alone—but don’t admit that.
+Instead, think about the last book you’ve read or one of your favorites.

-Example: "I'm currently reading [X], which fascinates me because [Y]."
+Example: “I'm currently reading [book title], which fascinates me because [X].”

-31. "Is there anything else we should know about you/why you're the right person for this job?"
+31. “Why are you the right person for this job?”

 Example: “Given my experience in [X], I am confident that I'm the right person for this job.”

-How to Answer: There are many types of interviewers, and those who really want to get a good sense of who you are might ask this question.
-This is often a question people ask to get a sense of what your values and aspirations are.
+There are many types of interviewers, and those who really want to get a good sense of who you are might ask this question.
+This is often a question people ask to understand what your values and aspirations are.

-There’s certainly no wrong answer — you can name someone personal or a celebrity — but being authentic here matters because there’s no point in trying to guess what someone thinks the right answer is.
+How to answer: There’s certainly no wrong answer—you can name someone personal or a celebrity—but being authentic matters.
+There’s no point in trying to guess what someone thinks the right answer is.
 Your reasoning is also probably more important than the name of any individual.

 Example: “I really admire [X] because our values really align.
 [X] has succeeded in [Y], which inspires me to do the same.”